parishwolfe/CS5283final/README.md

 ## More on WebRTC

-This application uese STUN and TURN servers provided by the peerJS package.
+This application uses STUN and TURN servers provided by the peerJS package provider.
 When a player is on a different network, behind a NAT, communication is routed through these servers to allow for communication behind the NAT.